andrasq/node-restiq/Readme.md

 - this may be obvious, but passing just REST or just GET params is faster than passing both
 - using `res.write()` to reply imposes a throttle of 25 requests per connection.
-Haven't tracked this one down yet, don't know of a remedy.
-  Workaround is to use `res.end()` and send the entire response in one go.
+Workaround is to set `res.socket.setNoDelay()` to disable the TCP/IP Nagle write combining.
+Only disable for local traffic.

 Todo
 ----